Inside: Easy to follow steps to make home decor accessories look like beautiful aged metal with paint! ➡

 Ones that I used to love but now never see the light of day.

 Sometimes it’s because my color tastes have changed.
 Sometimes it’s the material they’re made of.

-This year, as I was going through decor from the fall bins, I saw those same old ceramic pumpkins and turkeys that hadn’t made the cut in several years.
+As I was going through the fall bins, I saw those same old ceramic pumpkins and turkeys that hadn’t made the cut in a while.
 I decided it was finally time to stop having them take up precious storage space for no reason.

 This post contains Amazon and other affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission, at no extra charge to you.
 I only recommend products that I love or would purchase for myself.
 See my full disclosure here.

 I went to my paint stash to decide what I wanted to do to them and I came across a can of mirror paint.
 I used this can of Rustoleum Mirror Effect paint to create a mercury glass look on glass votives.

 It’s intended to be used on the back side of glass, but I was curious what it would look like on these glossy ceramic accents.

 I started with these bottom of the storage bin guinea pigs:

 Step 1.
 Spray the objects you’re making over with black spray paint.
 This is what will show through when you dab off the mirror paint to get the aged effect.